pachyderm/docs/content/staging/pipeline-spec/datum-tries.md

 ---
 # metadata #
 title:  Datum Tries
-description: Determines the number of times a job attempts to run on a datum when a failure occurs.
+description: Define the number of job attempts to run on a datum when a failure occurs.
 date:
 # taxonomy #
 tags: ["pipelines"]